edgedb/edgedb/docs/clients/python/api/asyncio_client.rst

-        Acquire a connection if the current transaction doesn't have one yet, and use it to run a query and return the results as an :py:class:`edgedb.Set` instance.
+        Acquire a connection if the current transaction doesn't have one yet, and use it to run a query and return the results as an :py:class:`gel.Set` instance.
 The temporary
         connection is automatically returned back to the pool when exiting the transaction block.

         See :py:meth:`AsyncIOClient.query()
-        <edgedb.AsyncIOClient.query>` for details.
+        <gel.AsyncIOClient.query>` for details.

     .. py:coroutinemethod:: query_single(query, *args, **kwargs)